AdiDecodes/AdiDecodes/README.md

 # 💫 About Me:
 <h3>A passionate frontend developer from India working with technologies like React and NodeJS.
-Willing to contribute in any open source project.</h3><br>👨‍💻 All of my projects are available bit.ly/magic-url<br>💬 Ask me about React, NextJS<br>📫 How to reach me aditya@cleverstudio.in
+Willing to contribute in any open source project.</h3><br>👨‍💻 All of my projects are available <a href = "bit.ly/magic-url">Here</a><br>💬 Ask me about React, NextJS<br>📫 How to reach me aditya@cleverstudio.in

 ## 🌐 Socials: